 Let’s not forget the fact that kangaroos are wild animals, and – whether bred in captivity or not – they still retain all of their natural instincts.
 Kangaroos are well known for their impressive fights and boxing matches, and can be incredibly dangerous.
 They are large animals and can weigh up to 200 pounds.
 Kangaroos have five sharp, curved claws on each front paw, and three claws on their hind feet.
 The middle claw is the longest and possibly the most dangerous.

 When kangaroos box they often “kick box”.
 They do this by leaning back and resting their weight on their tail while they kick out at their opponent with their hind legs.
 When they do this they can inflict serious wounds with that middle claw – it is so sharp that it can even disembowel the kangaroo they are fighting.
 It’s important to remember that even pet kangaroos are strong and can lash out at times.
 Therefore, it would be seriously unwise to be on the receiving end of one of their blows.

 Care & Well-Being

-As well as having plans in place for a vet, kangaroos day to day needs need to be met too.
+As well as having plans in place for a vet, kangaroos day to day needs need to be met.
 Kangaroos are wild animals and herbivores.
-They are used to travelling around and eating a range of grass, leaves, and shrubs.
+They are used to traveling around and eating a range of grass, leaves, and shrubs.
 However, if they’re a pet then they’re going to rely on the owner to provide their food for them.
 Pet kangaroos will eat a lot of food as they are large animals.
-Also, as they’re not your typical pet, that food would probably need to be specially ordered in for them.
+Also, as they’re not your typical pet, that food would probably need to be specially ordered for them.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.